-At Head Above Water we believe in the private 1:1 lesson structure (we do not offer semi-private or group classes for kids over 2 years old — see below for information about Parent & Me classes for kids under 2).
-Our one-on-one classes are able to cater to a wide variety of ages and ability levels.
+At Head Above Water we believe in the private 1:1 lesson structure where we are able to cater to a wide variety of ages and ability levels (we do not offer semi-private or group classes).
 Our skill-oriented lessons are focused on helping your child become "water-safe."
 We believe in doing this in a fun and kid-friendly environment.
 Your child's lessons will include toys, games, and songs to make learning fun!
 Below you will find a general progression of what your child's lessons may look like, though it is important to note that we customize each lesson to specifically meet your child's unique needs.

 Entry-level beginner: These swimmers have little to no prior swimming experience.
 They may be hesitant or fearful to get in the water.
 Swim instructors will start with water safety skills, such as blowing bubbles, putting face in the water, holding breath, proper kicking and arm motions, floating, and climbing out of the pool.
 These skills will be aided by the instructor with a goal of gaining more confidence in the water so that the skills can be completed un-aided.